 The SEC and CFTC have both informal guidance and a different way of doing business than do most regulatory agencies.
 What is most important is having someone on your side who knows the rules of the road.
 SEC and CFTC enforcement also relies heavily on informal contacts between the agency and counsel.
-It is critical to be represented by an attorney who can get the regulators to pick up the phone when they call.
+It is critical to be represented by a SEC And CFTC Enforcement Lawyer who can get the regulators to pick up the phone when they call.

-Access is one of the most important currencies that an enforcement defense attorney can have.
+Access is one of the most important currencies that a SEC And CFTC Enforcement Lawyer can have.
 Many enforcement attorneys have previously worked at one of the two agencies and may likely have a deep Rolodex of contacts at the agency who they can call when they need to discuss an issue.